sdasara95/sdasara95.github.io/_posts/2020-05-18-Curious-Case-Of-Recursion.md

 ---
 Recursion has always been a tough concept to wrap my head around.
 My main flaw in trying to understand it was not visualising it as a ***tree unrolling***.
 Maybe my obsession with imperative programming paradigm could be to blame for this.
 Ever since I started to visualise recursion as a ***method*** to ***brute-force*** the ***search space***, I have been able to write recursive code better. <br />
 <br />
-[Julie Zelenski's](https://www-cs-faculty.stanford.edu/~zelenski/) Stanford Lectures do an amazing job at making you understand recursion.
+[Julie Zelenski's](https://www-cs-faculty.stanford.edu/~zelenski/) Stanford Lectures do an amazing job of making you understand recursion.
 Her [Programming Abstractions Course (CS106B)](http://web.stanford.edu/class/cs106b/) is an amazing place to start for those struggling with recursion.
 I like her teaching style, watching her feels like a fellow peer explaining a concept to you thereby, keeping you more engaged in her videos. <br />
 <br />

 <iframe width="560" height="315"